-There is a graduation fee of £50 - whether you attend the ceremony or graduate “in absentia”.
-This fee includes the cost of guest tickets but doesn’t include Gown Hire and Photography.
+There is a graduation fee of £52 if you wish to attend a ceremony or £26 if you wish to graduate “in absentia” - ie not attend.
+This fee does not include Gown Hire and Photography.

 When you submit your registration form, you will be taken to the online payment store where you will have to enter your student ID and DOB before making the payment.